What is CV Link?

 I am opposed to this trail because many people like myself don’t own a golf cart or a bicycle.

 Many people don’t own dogs, but they realize that dog parks are a good thing.
 Many people don’t have children, but they realize that parks and schools are good for the community.
 Many people never go to the library, but they realize that libraries are good for society.
-The community leaders of the Coachella Valley have spent countless hours evaluating the many benefits that the CV Link will provide to the citizens as a whole.
+Community leaders of the Coachella Valley have spent countless hours evaluating the many benefits that the CV Link will provide to the citizens.

-Why don’t people just ride on sidewalks and stay off our streets?
+Why don’t people just ride bikes on sidewalks?

 Sidewalk riding presents many unexpected hazards to the casual rider: driveways, intersections, obstacles, and uneven pavement.
 CV Link will provide a safer environment for bicycle riders.